Anas436/Analyzing-Real-World-Data-Set-with-SQLite3-and-SQLMagic-using-Python/README.md

 The syntax for connecting to magic sql using sqllite is
 %sql sqlite://DatabaseName

-where DatabaseName will be your .db file
+where DatabaseName will be your .db files